High Blood Pressure

 Blood pressure is measured using a sphygmomanometer (blood pressure cuff) and a stethoscope.
 We wrap the cuff, which contains an inflatable balloon, around your upper arm, and fill it with air.
 When we measure your blood pressure, we get two numbers.
 The first number, called the systolic pressure, represents the maximum strength of the pressure (the hardest your heart is working).
 The second number, called diastolic, represents the minimum pressure.

-At Mount Sinai Heart, we may also give you, our patients, a device that electronically records your blood pressure and we use a 24-hour ambulatory blood pressure monitoring service to record your data.
+At Mount Sinai Fuster Heart Hospital, we may also give you, our patients, a device that electronically records your blood pressure and we use a 24-hour ambulatory blood pressure monitoring service to record your data.
 This consistent monitoring helps us detect how hypertensive you are by tracking all episodes of HBP including those that appear only at rest.
 Our physicians use this information to design the most appropriate therapy for you.

 Everyone’s blood pressure varies day to day and hour to hour.
 When we're asleep, for instance we consume less oxygen than when we're awake and active, and so the brain lets the pressure fall to a lower level.
 At the other extreme, when we're exercising, our muscles need a greater supply of blood to keep them going, and the pressure goes up.
 Some medicines can raise your blood pressure.
 Tell your doctor about all prescribed and over-the-counter medications you take.
 Of special concern are oral contraceptives, nasal decongestants and other cold remedies, and diet pills.